 In Singapore, this publication is distributed by The Hongkong and Shanghai Banking Corporation Limited, Singapore Branch for the general information of institutional investors or other persons specified in Sections 274 and 304 of the Securities and Futures Act (Chapter 289) ("SFA") and accredited investors and other persons in accordance with the conditions specified in Sections 275 and 305 of the SFA.
 Only Economics or Currencies reports are intended for distribution to a person who is not an Accredited Investor, Expert Investor or Institutional Investor as defined in SFA.
 The Hongkong and Shanghai Banking Corporation Limited, Singapore Branch accepts legal responsibility for the contents of reports pursuant to Regulation 32C(1)(d) of the Financial Advisers Regulations.
 This publication is not a prospectus as defined in the SFA.
 This publication is not a prospectus as defined in the SFA.
 It may not be further distributed in whole or in part for any purpose.
-The Hongkong and Shanghai Banking Corporation Limited, Singapore Branch is regulated by the Monetary Authority of Singapore.
-Recipients in Singapore should contact a "Hongkong and Shanghai Banking Corporation Limited, Singapore Branch "representative in respect of any matters arising from, or in connection with this report.
-Please refer to The Hongkong and Shanghai Banking Corporation Limited Singapore Branch's website at www.business.hsbc.com.sg for contact details.
+The Hongkong and Shanghai Banking Corporation Limited Singapore Branch is regulated by the Monetary Authority of Singapore.
+Recipients in Singapore should contact a "Hongkong and Shanghai Banking Corporation Limited, Singapore Branch" representative in respect of any matters arising from, or in connection with this report.
+Please refer to The Hongkong and Shanghai Banking Corporation Limited, Singapore Branch's persentative in respect of any matters arising from, or in connection with this report.
+Please refer to The Hongkong and Shanghai Banking Corporation Limited, Singapore Branch's website at www.business.hsbc.com.sg for contact details.